jessesbyers/jessesbyers.github.io/_posts/2020-01-16-how_to_rails_basic_crud_restful_routes_and_helper_methods.markdown

 ---
 layout: post
-title:      "HOW TO...RAILS: Basic CRUD, RESTful Routes, and Helper Methods"
+title:      "HOW TO...RAILS: Basic CRUD, RESTful Routes, and Helper Methods "
 date:       2020-01-16 10:55:25 -0500
 permalink:  how_to_rails_basic_crud_restful_routes_and_helper_methods
 ---